quant-garage/.github/profile/README.md

 Mathematical modelling, econometrics, and statistics is our passion.
 Python and Linux are our tools of choice, although there isn't much else we have not tried.

+One of the things that we enjoy most is introducing clients to the  methods, logic, and applications of economics models through Monte Carlo simulations.
+A solid understanding of the usefulness of mathematical economics has forever changed the way we view the social world.
+In fact, it often trumps the more limited predictive tools offered by machine learning and artificial intelligence by offering surprising insights into valuable hidden features of data assets.

 [Contact us](mailto:info@quantgarage.io) to start a coversation.